School of Geography, Earth and Environmental Sciences

 Study location Plymouth

-Our BA (Hons) Geography degree explores the impacts of humans on societies, mobilities and environmental governance.
+Our BA (Hons) Geography degree explores the impact of humans on societies, mobilities and environmental governance.
 All our geography degrees provide students with the knowledge and skills to understand and tackle the biggest global challenges facing the planet and humanity; and our modules do this by engaging with the United Nations’ Sustainable Development Goals.
 Plymouth is the ideal setting as a vibrant urban environment surrounded by iconic rural and coastal landscapes.

 Times Higher Education Impact Rankings 2022*